haxtibal/netsnmptable/README.md

 *A Python C Extension package to query SNMP tables and table subsets, complementing the original Net-SNMP Python Bindings.*

 ## Goals ##
-This project aims to implement SNMP table query functionality for Python using the NetSNMP libraries, with features as:
+This project aims to implement SNMP table query functionality for Python using the Net-SNMP libraries, with features as:
 - High-level, easy to use Python interface
 - Resulting data structures behave like tables, in the sense that a cell is addressable by row and column
 - Table structure is determined by MIB
 - Indexes are selectable to some extent, to save bandwidth and memory when you want to only retrieve a small portion of a large table

-## Why not just using existing NetSNMP functionality? ##
+## Why not just using existing Net-SNMP functionality? ##
-In short: Because there's currently no such functionality for Python, neither in the upstream NetSNMP project, nor in any spin off or extension project (correct me if I'm wrong).
+In short: Because there's currently no such functionality for Python, neither in the upstream Net-SNMP project, nor in any spin off or extension project (correct me if I'm wrong).

 At the command line you've got the snmptable tool, and in the Perl extension there's Net::SNMP gettable.
 But in Python there's nothing but plain getnext/getbullk methods.